 Top Ten Mexico City

 1) The history – One of the oldest continually-inhabited cities in the Americas, Mexico City teems with history.
 This is never more obvious than when you pay a visit to the Centro Histórico.
 The Plaza de la Constitución – or Zócalo – is the city’s main square.
-The northeast corner is literally a hole in the ground, in which pedestrians can peer down at the Templo Mayor, excavated pyramidal ruins from the pre-Colombian Aztec citadel of Tenochtitlan.
+The northeast corner is literally a hole in the ground, a hole into which pedestrians can peer at the Templo Mayor, excavated pyramidal ruins from the pre-Colombian Aztec citadel of Tenochtitlan.
 Several blocks south from the Zócalo is the busy metro station of Pino Suárez, around which point the tracks veer suddenly to avoid a partially-excavated Aztec temple, fenced off from the rest of the station and visible from street level.
 This single ruin is part of Tenochtitlan as well, which in turn was built on swampy ground along the shores of Lake Texcoco.

 A perhaps even more impressive example of old-meets new can be found at Tlatelolco, also known as the Plaza of the Three Cultures.
 Here, an Aztec temple sits adjacent to a 7th-century Spanish church, which in turn sits adjacent to a modern government building, home of the Secretaría de Relaciones Exteriores (Foreign Ministry).
 All of these buildings are surrounded by shoddily-constructed apartment towers, not the first such hi-rises to be built here, as the 1985 earthquake sent many such constructions crumbling to the ground (the Aztec temple, meanwhile, was unscathed).

-Religious history, also, abounds in Mexico City.
+Religious history also, abounds in Mexico City.
 Although modern Mexico City is a tolerant place for people of all faiths, it remains a majority-Catholic city, and perhaps the only one in the world with more Catholic churches than Rome.
-This is no doubt helped by Mexico City being home to the Basilica of Guadalupe, which ranks with Lourdes in France and Medjugorje in Bosnia-Herzegovina as among the planet’s most sacred pilgrimage destinations.
+This is no doubt helped by Mexico City being home to the Basilica of Guadalupe, which ranks with Lourdes in France and Međjugorje in Bosnia-Herzegovina as among the planet’s most sacred pilgrimage destinations.
 As the story goes, an Aztec-turned-Christian by the name of Juan Diego was greeted on four occasions by a vision of the Virgin Mary.
 She eventually emblazoned her image on his cloak, and the church accepted his story.
 When the city was spared from the ravages of typhoid – which had swept through the area – the Virgin got the credit and the story gained a cult following, inspiring the construction of several churches on the ground.
 December 12th is the annual feast day, and a visit here on that day will bring you shoulder to shoulder with, literally, millions of pilgrims.
-It’s quite the spectacle.
+It really is quite the spectacle.

 An inspiring bit of military history-turned-legend can be found in the Bosque de Chapultepec (see #4 for more information), where a Spanish-built, Austrian-occupied castle towers over the surrounding parkland.
 It is here where subsequent conquerors – Americans this time – surrounded the castle and six of its young cadets (niños heroes, or “boy heroes”) fought to the death, one of them even jumping to his death after wrapping himself in the Mexican flag.

-2) The people – It may be the ultimate travel writer’s cliché to call a city’s people one of its best attractions, but so often it’s the truth.
-Mexico City has something like 20 million people, and while there are probably a few jerks in the bunch, the large majority are among the friendliest, hardest working people you’ll ever meet.
+2) The people – It may be the ultimate travel writer’s cliché to call a city’s people one of its best attractions, but it so often is the truth.
+Mexico City has something like 20 million people, and while there are probably a few bastardos in the bunch, the large majority are among the friendliest, hardest working people you’ll ever meet.
 Where else do restaurant patrons wish you “Buen provecho” (or whatever its regional translation depending where you are in the world) as they pass you on their way out the door?
 Where else do taxi drivers engage passengers in conversation – even though a tip is not expected compensation?
 Sure, friendly diners and cabbies can be found anywhere, but the sheer number of them in Mexico City seems disproportionately high.
 This is not a bad problem to have, as the city can benefit from such PR.

 Many people I know think of the Mexican capital as a place rife with crime, and as such they are too scared to visit.
 There are dangerous neighborhoods, to be certain, but in general, the reality couldn’t be further from the truth.
 Want directions somewhere?
 Just ask someone on the street.
 (They probably won’t have a clue, but they’ll enthusiastically tell you where they think it is, anyway.)
 Want to make sure you don’t miss your bus stop?
 Just ask the driver, who will be more than willing to help.
 Need help but you don’t speak Spanish?
 No worries – almost anyone you ask under 40 will likely insist that they don’t speak English, before answering you with a better command of the language than I’ve observed in many European capitals.
 Have an invite to someone’s house for dinner?
 Expect one helluva good meal, and several mini-bar-sized bottles of tequila as a souvenir.

 I recently hopped on the metro en route to the Centro Histórico, where I planned on checking out one of the myriad museums to be found there (most of which are free on Sundays).
 As I boarded, I noticed that most riders were in their underwear and little else.
 A group of presumably college-age girls chanted at me (in Spanish) to take off my pants.
 At first I thought everyone was riding in protest of something political, but I later confirmed (in English) with a bilingual passenger that this was just an annual ritual that originated in New York and was on its third year in Mexico.
-What the hell, right?!
+What the hell?!
 But when in Rome, as the saying goes….I dropped trou and joined the masses (estimated to be 10,000) in gathering at the Monumento a la Revolución.
 Many photos were taken that day, and I even posed with a clown (who was perhaps the only one that day not sans pantalones).
 New friendships were formed that day with people who otherwise were perfect strangers, and it was liberating not only to buck the system, but to see others doing so as well.
 Most revelers were under 30, which to me suggests that maybe – just maybe – Mexico has a great, progressive future to look forward to. ¡Viva México!

 3) The architecture – I haven’t spent enough time in Spain to say that I’ve truly fallen in love with that country.
 But I do love its colonial architecture, and España’s conquistadors were generous enough to bring it with them as they made their way across Latin America.
 Mexico, one of their first footholds into the New World, was especially blessed, architecturally-speaking.
 Though the Spaniards arrived by sea, they seemed to save their best construction work until they reached the central highlands.
 Inland cities like Guanajuato, Querétaro, and yes, Mexico City, shine with stunning examples of post-Renaissance building design.
 Seemingly every church appears straight out of a Madrid storybook; brick walls, rounded domes, dark interiors with gold-trimmed wooden altars and ornate stained glass windows are the norm.
 Government buildings around the Zócalo feature arched stone colonnades and grand staircases.
-Single-family homes in some of the city’s oldest colonial neighborhoods feature terracotta roofs and brightly-colored window and doorframes.
+Single-family homes in some of the city’s oldest colonial neighborhoods feature terracotta roofs and brightly-colored window and door frames.
 Postmodern constructions such as Diego Rivera’s Anahuacalli interpret Aztec and Mayan design elements as well.

 Mexico City is a mega-city in every sense of the word, and as a result, so much pollution and foot traffic hasn’t always been kind to these heavy old buildings; nor has the fact that they were all built on soft earth.
 Many appear to be sinking.
 I visited an art gallery housed inside a centuries-old chapel attached to the Palacio de la Autonomia.
 The main exhibit was spread across the wide altar, and walking from one side to the other felt like a steep uphill trek, even if I’d only walked 30 feet.
 This building – and dozens like it – is slowly sinking, not unlike the palazzos of Venice, Italy.